yehohanan7/flux/README.md

 ## Roadmap
 1. Optimize consumers by using websockets/server push
-2. Support option to publish events to kafka/rabbitmq
+2. Support option to emit events to external systems if required.
 3. publish metrics to graphite